zigzagalex/gator/README.md

 * (=) for following feed stored in the database

 ## What could be improved?
+- Improve the filtering/search, since the bubbletea version is unintuitive (or I just don't get it yet)
 - Add an HTTP API (and authentication/authorization) that allows other users to interact with the service remotely
 - Use docker for installation, to make the setup experience better